Welcome Back Parents, Students, Administration, and Staff,

-I am excited to share some of the following highlights in the area of curriculum for the 2022 – 2023 school year.
+Below are highlights in the area of curriculum for the current school year.

 * Administration and teachers will continue participating in training sessions and courses this year through LFS to grow as leaders and to focus on supporting students so everyone can be successful - Topics include: Classroom Learning Environment, Learning Goals and Essential Questions, Lesson Assessment, Graphic Organizers, Assessment Prompts, Learning Activities and Student Engagement, Activating and Vocabulary Strategies.

-* The North Schuylkill School District will participate in a county wide in-service at Martz-Hall in October.
+* The North Schuylkill School District will participate in a 10 hour structured literacy course.

 * Data and Growth will continue to be an area of focus